The ROOT mathematical libraries consist of the following components:

 - A class member function with the correct signature like

 double Foo::Eval(double ).
-In this case one pass the object pointer and a pointer to the member function (
+In this case you pass the object pointer and a pointer to the member function (

 Wrapping one-dimensional gradient functions